datamade/parserator/README.md

 [![Build Status](https://travis-ci.org/datamade/parserator.svg?branch=master)](https://travis-ci.org/datamade/parserator)

-Want a domain-specific parser that learns to parse strings probabilistically?
-Here's a tool that will help you make one!
-All you need is some training data to teach the parser about its domain.
+Do you have domain-specific text data that would be much more useful if you could derive structure from the strings?
+This toolkit will help you create a custom NLP model that 'learns' from patterns in real data, and then uses that knowledge to process new strings automatically.
+All you need is some training data to teach your parser about its domain.

 ## What a probabilistic parser does
 Given a string, a probabilistic parser will break it out into labeled components.
 The parser uses [conditional random fields](http://en.wikipedia.org/wiki/Conditional_random_field) to label components based on (1) features of the component string and (2) the order of labels.